-11.8 Time Available Limits for Asking/Answering Questions
+11.8 Time Limits for Asking/Answering Questions

-Questions from Members will be set out in the agenda in the order in which they were received.
-The time limit for asking each question is two minutes and the time limit for each reply is five three minutes.
+The time limit for asking each question is two minutes and the time limit for each reply is three minutes.

 11.9 Withdrawal of Question

 A Member may withdraw their question by giving notice of their wish to do so to the Committee Services Manager prior to the commencement of the meeting at which their question is to be put.